-What affects moving costs in Bradford
+What affects cost planning for moves in Bradford

 | Cost driver | What changes the time | Why it affects total cost |